-- Present and discuss conducting SS:

-- Providing on-the-job training (coaching and mentoring supervisees)

-- Role-playing styles of SS

-- Discuss and present providing feedback:

-- Immediate discussion with HWs

-- Documentation of strengths, areas of improvement, recommendations and support provided in the HF SS book
+- Providing on-the-job training (coaching and mentoring supervisees) - Role-playing styles of supportive supervision - Discuss how to provide feedback: - Immediate discussion with HWs - Document strengths, areas of improvement, recommendations, and support provided in the HF SS book

-- Debriefing to the DHO on key findings

-- Report writing; outline how to write a report (see Annex 11)

-- Remind of the importance of follow-up on recommendations made during SS.

-- Prepare for SS field visits:

-- Confirm that supervisors, transport, funds and all other logistics needed are in place.
-Take corrective measures if changes have occurred.

-- Distribute materials to teams.
+- Debrief with the DHO - Write a report: outline how to write a report (see Annex 11) - Discuss importance of follow-up on recommendations generated. - Prepare for SS field visits: - Confirm that supervisors, transport, funds, and all other logistics are in place.
+Take corrective measures if unforeseen changes have occurred. - Distribute materials (notebooks, pens, checklist etc.) to teams.